The-Principal/The-Principal/README.md

 - 👋 Hi, I’m yet another Principal Engineer at yet another top 5 tech company, bucking for that elusive Distinguished Engineer title.
+Deep in the dank dark of Silicon Valley.
+Out of Minsk by way of Moscow.
+I'm fluent in Russian, Ukrainian, Polish, Czech, English.
+I'm pretty good in German and Dutch.
+I can get by in Spanish.
+- 🤫 This is my incognito account to try experimental stuff without prying eyes.
+In my public account, I average over 2000 commits per year.
-- 👀 I’m interested in AWS and Serverless technology.
+- 👀 I’m interested in AWS, AI/Machine Learning, and Serverless technology, especially using Go and Python.
-- 🌱 I’m currently learning Go on Lambda.
+- 🌱 I’m currently learning Go on Lambda, Spanish, Japanese, and baking.
-- 💞️ I’m looking to collaborate on everything, especially if you're a frontend engineer.
+- 💞️ I’m looking to collaborate on everything, especially if you're a front-end engineer.
+Vue?
+React?
+Angular?
+I have no clue.